betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingCuratedContent.md

 The deck for curated content contains the title of the article, deck resource text, contributor names, publication date, BSSw.io categories and topics that the article falls under.

 **Mandatory deck attributes** that are part of deck for all BSSw.io content are listed below.
 Guidance, specific for "curated content" for these common mandatory deck attributes is given below.
-There are no *curated content specific deck attributes*.
+There are no *special deck attributes* for this content type.

 1. **Deck Title**: In addition to guidelines from the [common layout section](CommonLayout.md) of the guide, please also note the following:
     * Maintaining consistency with titles across articles is good.
 For ex: "An Introduction to..." for organizations or website, if it makes sense.